 6- Next, a small balloon (may or may not feature a stent) is used to widen the narrowed artery by inflating it.
 Once the balloon has served its purpose, it is deflated (the catheter is removed as well).

-7- Process is repeated for multiple blockages if that is the case with the patient on the bed.
-0
+7- The process is repeated for multiple blockages if that is the case with the patient on the bed.

 We know we have said that the pros outweigh the cons in the case of angioplasty.
 However, that doesn’t mean that one should remain woefully ignorant about the side effects and risks associated with this cardiovascular intervention.
 So, in this section of the discussion, we talk about some of the complications that can arise, post an angioplasty.
 Firstly, you should know that there is a chance of re-narrowing of arteries [ii].
 However, the risk of that happening is quite less, so patients planning to undergo an angioplasty can relax.
 Then, there is an increased risk of blood clotting as well, which can lead to a heart attack eventually.
 Lastly, the incision area where the catheter was inserted might bleed a bit, so patients have to be mindful of that as well.

 We are penning the concluding remarks in this section, but there are still a couple of bonus facts about angioplasty that you should know.
 One, it can cost the patient a fair bit of money.
 Second, it is going to be a useless effort if the patient is not willing to change his or her lifestyle.
 For example, smokers who undergo angioplasty need to reduce tobacco intake.
-For those who don’t exercise, they will need to add exercise into their life.
+Those who don’t exercise will need to add exercise to their life.
 It is only then that we can say with absolute surety that angioplasty worked!